Robert-van-Engelen/ForthMSX/devtools/forslice/README.md

 words created with `CREATE` with `DOES>` that contain pointers to or into Forth words | only for the first cell | `VOCABULARY project` | add an entry to the words info file for the *creating word*, i.e. the word that executes `CREATE ...
 DOES>`. e.g. `MARKER` and `VOCABULARY` are creating words so the entries `MARKER {0,2,4}` and `VROCABULARY {0,4}` should be added to the words info file evaluated literals in word definitions that are pointers | yes | `: foo [ ' bar ] LITERAL CATCH ERROR ;` | use `[']` instead, e.g. `: foo ['] bar CATCH ERROR ;`

-Machine `CODE` words should not use jumps or calls to other Forth words.
-However, for the ForthMSX assembly code internals the situation is different, because the forth.rel file has all of the necessary relocation information about absolute jumps and calls to relocate; in addition, forslice also supports a final last unconditional relative jump `jr` to another Forth word that will be analyzed and adjusted during relocation.
+Machine `CODE` words should not use `jp` jumps or `call` calls to other Forth words.
+However, for the ForthMSX assembly code internals the situation is different, because the assembler's forth.rel file has all of the necessary relocation information about absolute jumps and calls to relocate; in addition, forslice also supports a final last unconditional `jr` relative jump to another Forth word that will be analyzed and adjusted during relocation.